Nikolaos Stylianou

 Nikolaos Stylianou (born November 9, 1988) is a Greekcypriot professional basketball player for Keravnos of the Cypriot League.
 He played college basketball for Navarro College and West Texas A&M. After 3 years of college basketball, Stylianou entered the 2010 NBA draft but was not selected in the draft's two rounds.

 College career

 Stylianou played college basketball for Navarro College for two years.
 He then moved to West Texas A&M, where he played until 2009.

 Professional career

 After playing with West Texas A&M, Stylianou entered the 2010 NBA draft but was not selected in the draft's two rounds.
 He started his pro career with Rethymno of the Greek A2 League.
 After one year, he returned to Cyprus and joined AEK Larnaca of the Cypriot Division A.

-The following seasons, Stylianou returned to Greece and played for Kavala, Koroivos and OFI Crete, before returning to Cyprus in order to join Keravnos.
+The following seasons, Stylianou returned to Greece and played for Kavala, Koroivos and OFI, before returning to Cyprus in order to join Keravnos.
 He won the Cypriot Championship with Keravnos in 2017.

 After two years with Keravnos, Stylianou returned to Greece and joined the newly promoted to the Greek League Faros Larissas.
 He left Faros in order to join Alytus Dzūkija of the Lithuanian Basket League.